 Allowing clients to trade on credit is a common way to facilitate more business.
 However it can also lead to short term and long term financial burdens when repayment terms are not adhered to and bad debts are allowed to accrue.
+See why too much outstanding debt is a game changer and not for the better.

 Hefty receivable debts place a considerable drag on businesses resources.
 When bad debts accrue, not only are you losing profits on unrecoverable debts, you are most likely: